Table of Contents

 Fresh and Easy

-Recently, Home Chef launched Fresh & Easy as a sub-brand.
+Home Chef recently launched Fresh & Easy as a sub-brand.
 This plan is dedicated to Oven Ready, Grill Ready, and Dinner Salads (however, it does not include traditional Home Chef meals).
-Again, the advantage here is that the prep work is really limited and there is no cleanup.
+Again, the advantage here is that the prep work and cleanup is minimal.

-This new feature lets you personalize your meals!
-In fact, you can swap or upgrade proteins in most of the Home Chef meals.
-For example, if you want steak tacos instead of chicken, just swap steak for chicken!
+This new feature allows you to personalize meal.
+For example, you can swap or upgrade proteins in most of the Home Chef meals.
+If you want steak tacos instead of chicken, just swap steak for chicken!

 What people are saying…